Siegfried Line campaign

-The Siegfried Line campaign was a phase in the Western European campaign of World War II which involved actions near the German defensive Siegfried Line.
+The Siegfried Line campaign was a phase in the Western European campaign of World War II, which involved engagements near the German defensive Siegfried Line.

-This phase spans from the end of the Battle of Normandy, or Operation Overlord, (25 August 1944) incorporating the German winter counter-offensive through the Ardennes (commonly known as the Battle of the Bulge) and Operation Nordwind (in Alsace and Lorraine) up to the Allies preparing to cross the Rhine in the early months of 1945.
-This roughly corresponds with the official United States military European Theater of Operations Rhineland and Ardennes-Alsace campaigns.
+This campaign spanned from the end of Operation Overlord and the push across northern France, which ended on 15 September 1944, and concluded with the opening of the German Ardennes counteroffensive, better known as the Battle of the Bulge.

 Background

 German forces had been routed during the Allied break-out from Normandy.
 The Allies advanced rapidly against an enemy that put up little resistance.
 But after the liberation of Paris in late August 1944, the Allies paused to re-group and organise before continuing their advance from Paris to the River Rhine.
 The pause allowed the Germans to solidify their lines—something they had been unable to do west of Paris.